Academic advising services at the New Bern and Havelock campuses provide an environment that promotes student development and success by:

 A change from audit to credit is permitted only during the registration period.
 Students may change a course from credit to audit through the last day to withdraw (see the Academic Calendar).

-- Complete a Permit to Audit Courses form found at Student Forms.
+- Complete a Permit to Audit Courses form found under Student Forms.

 - Submit the completed form to Student Services in Barker Hall, 1st Floor (Financial Aid may be affected by this change).